What Do Business Continuity Planner Do?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Types of Business Continuity Planner
+Other Business Continuity Planner Job Titles

 - Business Change Director